Howard Maley: NFL career

-Maley was drafted in the 17th round of the 1944 NFL draft by the Brooklyn Dodgers, who would play as the Brooklyn Tigers for the 1944 season.
+Maley was drafted 166th overall in the 17th round of the 1944 NFL draft by the Brooklyn Dodgers, who would play as the Brooklyn Tigers for the 1944 season.
 Due to financial issues, the Tigers would then merge with the Boston Yanks for the 1945 season.

 The Yanks would utilize Maley in 1946 and 1947, primarily as a punter.
 Maley did, however, also register statistics in passing, rushing, receiving, punt returning, as well as kick returning.
 Maley threw for 2 touchdowns and 3 interceptions in his career.
 In 1947, Maley led the league in punting yards, with 3,731.
 At the time, it was the most punting yards recorded in a single NFL season, until Pat Brady surpassed the mark in 1953.

 NFL.com lists Maley as a quarterback.